sirlordt/memory_guard/DOC.en.md

 ### Signal Handling

-MemoryGuard uses the standard C++ signal handling facilities to install a custom signal handler for SIGSEGV signals.
+TryCatchGuard uses the standard C++ signal handling facilities to install a custom signal handler for SIGSEGV signals.
 The signal handler is installed once per process using the `installGlobalHandlerOnce()` function, which sets up a signal action using `sigaction()`.

 ### Thread-Specific Context

-Each thread that uses MemoryGuard has its own context, stored in a thread-local variable (`currentThreadContext`).
+Each thread that uses TryCatchGuard has its own context, stored in a thread-local variable (`currentThreadContext`).
 This context includes:

 - A stack of jump buffers for nested try blocks
 - A flag indicating whether the handler is active